K1fight/EECS3311Project/Readme.md

 ---

 ## 11. Team contribution (fill in)
-- Member A:  Bin Tang
+Member A:  Bin Tang

-Responsible for backend
+- Responsible for backend

-github name: K1fight
+- github name: K1fight

-- Member B:  Zehao Liu
+Member B:  Zehao Liu

-Responsible for correction of backend and frontend and documentation
+- Responsible for correction of backend and frontend and documentation

-github name: liu0205-mario
+- github name: liu0205-mario

-- Member C:  Haiyun He
+Member C:  Haiyun He

-Responsible for UML diagrams
+- Responsible for UML diagrams and additions to the backend

-github name: 3canary
+- github name: 3canary